List of Frozen characters: Kai

-Kai (voiced by Stephen Anderson) is the overseer and steward of Arendelle Castle and a trusted advisor to Elsa, and later to Anna after she becomes the new queen of Arendelle.
+Kai is the overseer and steward of Arendelle Castle and a trusted advisor to Elsa, and later to Anna after she becomes the new queen of Arendelle.
 His name is a reference to the original male protagonist of the fairy tale The Snow Queen.
 Kai introduces the Duke of Weselton to the royal siblings, but mistakenly mispronounces his home's name as "Weaseltown", leading him to be sternly corrected by the Duke.
 After Elsa finally returns to Arendelle and lifts the winter curse, Kai is made aware of Hans' fate by the French dignitary.
 Kai then informs the Duke of Weselton that Arendelle will be cutting ties with Weselton permanently, sardonically pronouncing his home's name as "Weaseltown" to the Duke's irritation.

-In Olaf's Frozen Adventure, Kai is seen tending to Christmas preparations in the castle, when he receives a surprise visit from Olaf, who bursts out of a tree.
+In Olaf's Frozen Adventure, Kai is seen tending to Christmas preparations in the castle, when he is surprised by Olaf, who bursts out of a tree.
 Near the climax, Kai, Anna, and Elsa learn from Sven that Olaf has gotten lost in the woods and is being chased by hungry wolves.

 In Frozen II Kai appears informing Elsa about the guests who just arrived at the castle.
 After Elsa awakens the spirits of the Enchanted Forest and an earthquake is caused, Kai emerges from the castle with Anna and other servants just in time to see the water in the fountains drying up.
 At the end of the film, Kai introduces Anna as the new Queen of Arendelle.

 Erik and Francis

 Erik and Francis are Duke of Weselton's bodyguards.
 The Duke volunteers them to go looking for Elsa, and secretly orders them to eliminate her should they find her.
 Once in the ice palace created by Elsa, they try to attack her, but Elsa defends herself thanks to her ice powers.

+They make a minor appearance in LEGO Disney Frozen: Operation Puffins, where they abandon the Duke of Weselton after he loses his status.

 Wolves

 The Wolves are minor antagonists of the film, being a pack of wolves that start chasing Kristoff's sleigh in the woods, until the characters manage to flee from them by jumping over a cliff.

+In Olaf's Frozen Adventure, the wolves chase Olaf through the forest while he tries to keep his fruitcake safe.

 In Once Upon a Snowman, they start chasing Olaf because of the sausage he was wearing for a nose.
 After a chase, Olaf manages to escape from them.
 After that, he meets a wolf that he sees hungry and saddened, so he decides to give him his sausage to feed him, making the wolf happy.